sm-augmented/hub/docs/design/0000-template.md

 ## Alternatives

-> What other designs have been considered?
+> What other designs/mechanics/stats/etc have been considered?
 What is the impact of not doing this?

 > This section could also include prior art, that is, how other sources in the same domain have solved this problem.